Pumpkabowo/NoFunds.exe/README.md

 # NoFunds.exe
-A simple bot that detects and posts free games on Steam and Epic Games!
-Other functionality includes a live Fortnite Shop Tracker tha
+A simple bot that automatically detects and posts free games on Steam and Epic Games!
+It also tracks Fortnite Twitch Drops, and the item shop that can be viewed from the channel!

-A simple discord bot that alerts servers in channels of when a channel goes live!
-This bot was made to be a simplistic as possible.
-There are three commands, to add, remove, and to see what channels are currently being tracked by the bot.
-See below:

 # Bot online
 Preview of the bot online status